 Bobby Sharon, Virginia Beach, VA

 Bobby has been painting with oils on canvas for 40 years.
-Her current style is referred to as "linear organic" which stems from her architectural background and love of nature.
+His current style is referred to as "linear organic" which stems from his architectural background and love of nature.

 John Tobin, Chesapeake, VA